Schubert Products for Permutations with Separated Descents: Schubert products for permutations with separated descents

+Notice that there are $k$ vertical pipes in the region between $E_\text{top}$ and $E_\text{bot}$, connecting the two parts and making the diagram a valid bumpless pipe dream.
+The region marked with $\mathsf{X}$ in the NW corner are blank tiles of the $k\times(n-k)$ rectangular shape, each marked with an ``$\mathsf{x}$''.

-Let $\BPD^\square(\pi\star \rho)$ denote the set of bumpless pipe dreams of $\pi\star\rho$ such that the first $k$ rows are of the form that the initial $k$ columns are blank, followed by $k$ non-intersecting hook-shaped pipes that completely occupy the $k\times(n+k)$ remaining columns, as shown below:
+Let $\BPD^\boxtimes(\pi\star \rho)\subset \BPDx(\pi\star\rho)$ denote the set of bumpless pipe dreams with marked blank tiles of $\pi\star\rho$ such that the first $k$ rows are of the form that the initial $k$ columns consist of marked blank tiles, followed by $k$ non-intersecting hook-shaped pipes that completely occupy the $k\times(n+k)$ remaining columns.
+This looks like the first $k$ rows in Figure~\ref{fig:schema}.